SriramanT/qmc_master_code/README.md

 where the first argument is the on-site interaction U, the second is the chemical potential mu, the third is the total number of sweeps of the space-time lattice, and the last one is the number of warm-up steps.

+To maximize the efficiency of the code, some simulation parameters must be known at compile time.
+Thus, to set them, you must edit the makefile.
+Simply open it in any text editor and change the desired parameters.

 The results of the simulation will be saved in a directory named _plots_.